 The IR window between 1 and 2.5 microns contains many absorption features that are primarily due to water vapor and carbon dioxide in the atmosphere.
-These features are time varying and they depend non-linearly with airmass.
+These features are time varying and they depend non-linearly on airmass.
 The atmosphere between the J and H bands and between the H and H bands is almost completely opaque.
-The atmospheric transmittance between 0.5 and 2.5 microns is plotted in Figure 7 (middle panel).
+The atmospheric transmission between 0.5 and 2.5 microns is plotted in Figure 7 (middle panel).
 As the amount of water vapor varies so will the amount of absorption.
-The edges of the atmospheric windows are highly variable which is important for the stability of the photometry in H and H and H filters (but to a lesser extent for H and H an

-These difficulties have led to the development of specific observing techniques for the IR.
+The edges of the atmospheric windows are highly variable which is important for the stability of the photometry in H and H filters (but to a lesser extent for H and H and H and H filters (but to a lesser extent for H and H are H and H are H and These difficulties have led to the development of specific observing techniques for the IR.
 These techniques are encapsulated in the templates (see for details Appendix A) that are used to control VIRCAM and the telescope.

 It is not unusual for the objects of interest to be hundreds or even thousands of times fainter than the sky.
-Under these conditions it has become standard practice to observe the source (together with the inevitable underlying sky) and subtract from it an estimate of the sky.
+Under these conditions it has become standard practice to observe the source (together with the inevitable underlying sky) and subtract from it an estimate of the sky, obtained from images taken away from the target, or moving the target on different locations in the detector (also known as jittering).
 Since the sky emission is generally variable, the only way to obtain good sky cancellation is to do this frequently.
 The frequency depends on the wavelength of observation (and respectively on the nature of the sky background emission) and on meteorological conditions.
 Ideally, one would like to estimate the sky more frequently than the time scale of the sky variations.
 While this could be done quickly with the traditional single- and especially double-channel photometers, the overhead in observing with array detectors and the necessity of integrating sufficient photons to achieve background limited performance are such that the frequency is of the order of once per minute.
 In exceptionally stable conditions the sky can be sampled once every two or three minutes.
 This sky subtraction technique has the additional advantage that it automatically removes fixed electronic patterns (sometimes called "bias") and dark current.